16-19 Bursary Scheme

 Care to Learn pays up to £160 per child per week to help towards the costs of:

 - any registration fees you need to pay

 - fees you may need to pay during the holidays to keep your childcare place open

 - additional travel costs you have to pay to take your child from home to your child care provider

 Your Guidance Adviser can help you find out more about your options and the Care to Learn scheme.

-To find out more about the scheme and how to request an application pack visit the Care to Learn website.
+Click on this link to find out more about the scheme and how to request an application pack.

 Local charities and grants